 Risk Factors for Breast Cancer

 There is no sure way to prevent breast cancer.
 But there are things you can do that might lower your risk.
-This can be especially helpful for women with certain risk factors for breast cancer, such as having a strong family history or certain gene changes.
+This can be especially helpful for women with certain risk factors for breast cancer, such as having a strong family history or certain inherited gene changes.